Who are you?

 It's really about fit.
 It doesn't matter how amazing a piece is if it is ill fitting.

-Each year I like to have a nice white shirt (winter) & white tee shirt.
+a nice white shirt (winter) & white tee shirt.
 (Summer)

 Black pants